DKW-Fan-Club/chip/README.md

 2. We'll see that an assertion failed.
 Uh oh! `buck2` tells us this is from the test suite called `adder_basic_test`.
 3. Run `buck2 run //hardware/adder:adder_basic_test_visualize`.
 This will open GTKWave, where you can explore the waveform and debug the issue.
 4. Find the issue, and fix the testbench.
 Re-run the tests, and they should pass!

+The existing BUCK configuration files should provide a reasonable idea of how to add dependencies / new modules, if you have questions ask Ryan.